mvolkmann/blog/src/swift/Fastlane.md

 The following steps assume that "Automate screenshots" was selected when the `fastlane init` command was run.

+1. Verify that `fastlane/Snapfile` was created
+   as described in the "Configuring" section above.

 1. Create a new target.

    1. Select the topmost entry in the Project Navigator.